-- Combustible solid which burns but propagates flame with difficulty; it is estimated that most organic dusts are combustible (circa 70%) according to the circumstances under which the combustion process occurs, such materials may cause fires and / or dust explosions. - Organic powders when finely divided over a range of concentrations regardless of particulate size or shape and suspended in air or some other oxidizing medium may form explosive dust-air mixtures and result in a fire or dust explosion (including secondary explosions). - Avoid generating dust, particularly clouds of dust in a confined or unventilated space as dusts may form an explosive mixture with air, and any source of ignition, i.e. flame or spark, will cause fire or explosion.
-Dust clouds generated by the fine grinding of the solid are a particular hazard; accumulations of fine dust (420 micron or less) may burn rapidly and fiercely if ignited particles exceeding this limit will generally not form flammable dust clouds; once initiated, however, larger particles up to 1400 microns diameter will contribute to the propagation of an explosion. - In the same way as gases and vapours, dusts in the form of a cloud are only ignitable over a range of concentrations; in principle, the concepts of lower explosive limit (LEL) and upper explosive limit (UEL) are applicable to dust clouds but only the LEL is of practical use; this is because of the inherent difficulty of achieving homogeneous dust clouds at high temperatures (for dusts the LEL is often called the "Minimum Explosible Concentration", MEC). - When processed with flammable liquids/vapors/mists,ignitable (hybrid) mixtures may be formed with combustible dusts.
-Ignitable mixtures will increase the rate of explosion pressure rise and the Minimum Ignition Energy (the minimum amount of energy required to ignite dust clouds MIE) will be lower than the pure dust in air mixture.
-The Lower Explosive Limit (LEL) of the vapour/dust mixture will be lower than the individual LELs for the vapors/mists or dusts. - A dust explosion may release of large quantities of gaseous products; this in turn creates a subsequent pressure rise of explosive force capable of damaging plant and buildings and injuring people.
+Fire Incompatibility Avoid contamination with oxidising agents i.e. nitrates, oxidising acids, chlorine bleaches, pool chlorine etc. as ignition may result vice for firefighters Fire Fighting Alert Fire Brigade and tell them location and nature of hazard.
+Wear breathing apparatus plus protective gloves.
+Prevent, by any means available, spillage from entering drains or water courses.
+Use water delivered as a fine spray to control fire and cool adjacent area.
+DO NOT approach containers suspected to be hot.
+Cool fire exposed containers with water spray from a protected location.
+If safe to do so, remove containers from path of fire.
+Equipment should be thoroughly decontaminated after use.
+Fire/Explosion Hazard Combustible solid which burns but propagates flame with difficulty; it is estimated that most organic dusts are combustible (circa 70%) - according to the circumstances under which the combustion process occurs, such materials may cause fires and / or dust explosions.
+Organic powders when finely divided over a range of concentrations regardless of particulate size or shape and suspended in air or some other oxidizing medium may form explosive dust-air mixtures and result in a fire or dust explosion (including secondary explosions).
+Avoid generating dust, particularly clouds of dust in a confined or unventilated space as dusts may form an explosive mixtur with air, and any source of ignition, i.e. flame or spark, will cause fire or explosion.
+Dust clouds generated by the fine grindin of the solid are a particular hazard; accumulations of fine dust (420 micron or less) may burn rapidly and fiercely if ignited - particles exceeding this limit will generally not form fammable dust clouds; once initiated, however, larger particles up to 1400 microne diameter will contribute to the propagation of an explosive limit (LEL) are applicable to dust clouds but only the LEL is of practical use; - this is because of the inherent difficulty of achieving homogeneous dust clouds at high temperatures (for dust the LEL is often called the "Minimum Explosible Concentration", MEC).
+When processed with flammable fluguds/vapors/mists.jgnitable (hybrid) mixtures may be formed with combustible dusts.
+Ignitable mixtures will be lower than the individual LELs for the vapors/mists or dust.
+A dust explosion may release of targe quantities of gaseous products, this in turn creates a subsequent pressure rise of explosion muture will be lower than the individual LELs for the vapors/mister of dust.
+A dust explosion may release of targe quantities of gaseous products, this in turn creates a subsequent pressure rise of explosion frum release of targe quantities of gase May emit corrosive fumes.